 “Honestly, I got bored with it – the same routine, every Sunday, sitting in front of the same instrument in the same four church walls.
 I just felt I had more to give and so I made a pact with Ann Nesby, who I had accompanied on keyboards ever since I was a kid, that whichever one of us made it first we would take the other along with us.
 Ann made it, becoming lead singer of the Sounds Of Blackness, so I followed her out to Minneapolis.”

-1991 was the year Big Jim packed his keyboard, after the SOB’s had already hit with the Grammy award winning Evolution Of Gospel album – released on Jam & Lewis’s Perspective Records (through by A&M Records).
+1991 was the year Big Jim slung the keyboard over his back and headed out to the Twin Cities, just after the SOB’s had already hit with the Grammy award winning Evolution Of Gospel album via Jam & Lewis’s Perspective Records.

 “They fired their keyboard player and so Gary Hines (the director of the Sounds Of Blackness choir) remembering a time when I jammed with the band (whilst visiting Nesby) called and said he needed someone to tour with them urgently and offered me the job.
 I moved to Minneapolis the next day.”

 Once Big Jim got his foot in the door, he wasn’t gonna let it close again.